mickymacirl/rathmackneecastle/README.md

 The dark green is used as a background and text color which contrasts well with the lighter brown of the navbar and footer.
 The main background is white, which makes the text content easier to read.

-#b29e84 light brown– Color used for navbar background, footer background, navbar hover over text color and font awesome hover over text color.
+*#b29e84 light brown* - Color used for navbar background, footer background, navbar hover over text color and font awesome hover over text color.

-#253439 dark green – Color used for Logo background, navbar hover over, font awesome hover over and main body text color.
+*#253439 dark green* – Color used for Logo background, navbar hover over, font awesome hover over and main body text color.

-#ffffff white – Color used for elements of Logo and for main body background color.
+*#ffffff white* – Color used for elements of Logo and for main body background color.

 ### Social Media Icons